 Manatee Memorial Hospital offers three graduate medical education programs encompassing the total healthcare for the individual and the individual's family.
 The hospital has recently received accreditation by the Accreditation Council for Graduate Medical Education (ACGME) for both the Institution and Internal Medicine program.
 The Family Medicine program is currently accredited by the American Osteopathic Association (AOA) and is undergoing changes to obtain ACGME accreditation to be fully compliant with the upcoming Single Accreditation System for Graduate Medical Education (GME).
 The GME programs are currently approved for 36 Internal Medicine positions, 12 Family Medicine positions and three Traditional Rotating Internship positions.
 Applicants are selected on the basis of academic performance and personal qualifications, regardless of race, gender, religion or national origin.
-Manatee Memorial Hospital is a 319-bed hospital located on the Manatee River and offers diverse and challenging opportunities for patient care experiences.
+Manatee Memorial Hospital is an acute care hospital located in Bradenton, Florida on the Manatee River and offers diverse and challenging opportunities for patient care experiences.

 Manatee Memorial Hospital is one of three hospitals in Florida that is owned and operated by a subsidiary of Universal Health Services, Inc. (UHS).

 Manatee Memorial Hospital currently has programs in: